RobPavey/wikitree-sourcer/docs/readme.md

 More info on the extension is on the WikiTree Free Space Page here: https://www.wikitree.com/wiki/Space:WikiTree_Sourcer

-The top level folder is WikiTreeSourcer_Project.
+The top level folder is wikitree-sourcer.
 This includes the unit tests and other files that are not part of the shipping extension.

 The sub-folder "extension" is the extension itself.